Looking very much like a beautifully maintained public park, Enfield Memorial Park is a green oasis and a focal point for the diverse local community.

 Wirra Wonga, the Kaurna term for ‘bush grave’, is a native bushland setting created using plants indigenous to the adjacent Folland Park Reserve.
 This natural, environmentally sustainable burial option involves interment in a bio-degradable casket or a simple shroud, with the remains returned to the earth naturally.
 While there is no physical identification of the person at the place of burial, each site is micro-chipped so current and future generations can easily locate their loved ones.

-Capturing the essence of the Buddhist Faith and the principles of Feng Shui, the Buddhist Garden provides a calm and peaceful place of remembrance that can hold appeal for anyone, regardless of faith or ethnicity.The focal point of this harmonious garden is the Amitabha Buddha.
+Capturing the essence of the Buddhist Faith, the Buddhist Garden provides a calm and peaceful place of remembrance that can hold appeal for anyone, regardless of faith or ethnicity.The focal point of this harmonious garden is the Amitabha Buddha.
 Carved from grey marble, this impressive statue watches over the symmetrical gardens, which have been blessed with holy dews, transforming them to pure land.

 A new Full Monument garden for Enfield Memorial Park